 You have the following rights, in certain circumstances and subject to certain restrictions, in relation to your personal data:

-Right to rectification – You have the right to request that any inaccurate data that is held about you is corrected, or if we have incomplete information you may request that we update the information such that it is complete.
+– You have the right to request that any inaccurate data that is held about you is corrected, or if we have incomplete information, you may request that we update the information such that it is complete.

-If you wish to exercise any of the rights set out above, please contact the Careers Unlimited Data Protection Officer at firstname.lastname@example.org
+If you wish to exercise any of the rights set out above, please contact the Jobs Expo Data Protection Officer at firstname.lastname@example.org

 Please note that in order to authenticate any request we may ask you for a copy of a current driving license or passport so that we may verify your identity.
 This information will only be used for verification purposes, not stored and securely destroyed once the query has been closed.

 You also have the right to lodge a complaint with the Irish Data Protection Commission if you are not happy with the way we have used your information or addressed your rights.
 Details of how to lodge a complaint can be found at on the Data Protection Commissioner website